What is Drupal?

 - it’s not secure by default

-- there were no warnings raised during the setup process
+- there were no warnings during the setup process

-- it puts the onus on Drupal Admins which might be non technical people and it’s expected they know how to write secure regexps
+- it puts the onus on Drupal Admins which might be non technical people.
+Moreover, they expect you to know how to write secure regexps

-- as explained in the Source Code Analysis section the link is is initially constructed securely and then the host header gets overridden with the attacker controlled host
+- as explained in the Source Code Analysis section the link is is initially secure and then they decide to override this and use the host header

 - this can result in RCE on the server, because the Admin can upload custom Drupal modules